-We make fresh, seasonal jams from organic fruit sourced within 150 miles of our Emeryville kitchen. by sourcing produce directly from local organic farmers we're able to get the best possible fruit - fruit that’s picked ripe and is absolutely fresh.
+We make fresh, seasonal jams from organic fruit sourced within 200 miles of our Emeryville kitchen.
+By sourcing produce directly from local organic farmers we're able to get the best possible fruit - fruit that’s picked ripe and is absolutely fresh.

-All the produce that becomes INNA jam is grown organically within a 150-mile radius of our kitchen in Emeryville.
-Our peppers come from Hollister, our berries come from Watsonville, Davis, and Stockton, our stone fruit come from Winton, Gilroy, Capay, and Gridley, our citrus comes from Capay, Orland, Corralitos, and Gridley, our figs come from Chowchilla, our quince come from Portola Valley, our apples come from Linden.
+Nearly all the produce that becomes INNA jam is grown organically within a 200-mile radius of our kitchen in Emeryville.
+Our peppers come from Santa Rosa, our berries come from Watsonville, Aromas, and Healdsburg, our stone fruit come from Linden, Gilroy, and Parlier, our lemons and limes come from San Juan Bautista and Corralitos, our figs come from Corning, our quince come from Watsonville.
 Our organic apple cider vinegar comes from Sebastopol and our organic wine vinegar comes from Ceres.
 The only exception to our 200-mile rule is our organic marsh ruby grapefruit (grown in Southern California), organic rhubarb (grown in Oregon), and organic ginger (grown in Peru).

-Because we only use fresh produce (never frozen or dried) and only source local produce, we are limited by the seasons.
-For example, even though jalapeños are available year-round at the supermarket, local jalapeños are only in season July-November, so that’s when we make our jalapeño jam.
+Because we only use fresh and local produce, we are limited by the seasons.
+For example, even though jalapeños are available year-round at the supermarket, local jalapeños are only in season August-October, so that’s when we make our jalapeño jam.

 We always use organic and sustainably-grown fruit and organic sugar.
 Not all the fruit we use is certified organic (the high cost of certification is too expensive for some farmers), but it's always grown using organic methods.

-All INNA jams are free of nuts or gluten ingredients and are made on equipment that is not shared with nut or gluten ingredients.
+All INNA products are free of nuts or gluten ingredients and are made on equipment that is not shared with nut or gluten ingredients.
 In fact, our kitchen is completely allergen free - we only use our kitchen to make jams and shrubs!
 There is no trace of gluten, tree nuts, peanuts, dairy, eggs, fish, shellfish, or meat in our kitchen.

 How long will INNA jam last?

-A jar of INNA jam is at its best 2 years from the day of production (check the "best by" date on the bottom of the jar), but really as long as the jar is sealed it won't spoil and can last indefinitely (although for brightest, freshest flavor we recommend eating it by that "best by" date).
+Check the "best by" date on the bottom of the jar!
+But really as long as the jar is sealed it won't spoil and can last indefinitely (although for brightest, freshest flavor we recommend eating it by that "best by" date).
 Once you open your jar of jam it must be refrigerated.
 The pepper jams will keep for up to 1 year in your fridge, the fruit jams we recommend eating within a month or two after opening for best flavors and quality.
 Because INNA fruit jams are a natural product with no artificial preservatives and lower sugar content, they are more perishable than your typical store-bought jams.
 If you waited a long time to open your jar of jam and found that the "best by" date has passed don't worry - the jam hasn't spoiled, it just isn't at its peak.
 Go on, open it and enjoy it today!

 I got a package from INNA jam in the mail, what's up with these packing peanuts?